JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 ## [The clock](@id the_clock)

 The clock is central to any model and simulation, since it establishes the timeline.
 It does not only provide the time, but contains also the time unit, all scheduled events, conditional events, processes, sampling expressions or functions and the sample rate Δt.
+Each simulation can have its own clock.

 ```julia
 julia> c = Clock()                           ### create a new clock